johnsonice/ABM_MacroEconomy/README.md

 - Finish global statisic aggregation (and basic charts)

 # To do
-- validate price adjustment is working correctly
-- need to add fimrs refill function
+- need to add fimrs refill function (as our last discussion, maybe not refill)
 - tweak settings to make sure results make sense
 - add taylor rule for interest rate adjustment
+- double check unit labor price cap is working properly